nsrr/hchs-documentation/pages/README.md

 > The Hispanic Community Health Study/Study of Latinos (HCHS/SOL) was performed as a collaborative study supported by contracts from the NHLBI to the University of North Carolina (N01-HC65233), University of Miami (N01-HC65234), Albert Einstein College of Medicine (N01-HC65235), Northwestern University (N01-HC65236), and San Diego State University (N01-HC65237) (AG05407, AR35582, AG05394, AR35584, AR35583, AG08415).
 The National Sleep Research Resource was supported by the National Heart, Lung, and Blood Institute (R24 HL114473, 75N92019R002).

 ## Data overview

+Read more about the study data and analytic methods [at the Collaborative Studies Coordinating Center site](https://sites.cscc.unc.edu/hchs/study-data-and-analytic-methods-pub).

 **[/actigraphy](:files_path:/actigraphy)** ([introduction](:pages_path:/actigraphy-introduction.md))<br/> Wrist-worn actigraphy data from the Sueño Ancillary visit.